eam-00/Linux-Notes/Docker/docker-index.md

         docker swarm init --advertise-addr IP-address-of-eth0-interface

+Only one instance of nginx/ webserver on the workers

 ## Kubernetes Networking Model
 Kubernetes was built to run on distributed systems where there can be hundreds of worker nodes in which Pods would be running.